Australian Cattle Dog Temperament & Personality Guide

 The Australian Cattle Dog is known for being a high-energy herding breed with a distinctive personality.
 Herding breeds are intelligent, alert, and may try to herd family members, especially children.

-With a typical weight of 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog requires thoughtful care tailored to their specific breed characteristics.
-The Australian Cattle Dog occupies a unique position among medium breeds, weighing 35-50 lbs and carrying a temperament shaped by the herding group's heritage.
+Weighing around 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog benefits from care tailored to its physical and behavioral profile.
+The Australian Cattle Dog stands out among medium breeds, weighing 35-50 lbs and carrying a temperament shaped by the herding group's heritage.

 Health Predisposition Summary: Australian Cattle Dogs show higher-than-average incidence of hip dysplasia, progressive retinal atrophy, deafness based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.